Bus deregulation in Great Britain: Ownership

-When deregulation started, there was an explosion of new entrants to the local bus market - the most notable being Stagecoach, which began as a long-distance coach operator.
+When deregulation started, there was an explosion of new entrants to the local bus market – the most notable being Stagecoach, which began as a long-distance coach operator.
 Many district councils' bus departments were sold or went bust due to the difficulty abandoning old practices such as route cross-subsidy, transporting school pupils without financial compensation from the local authority, and inflexible collective bargaining agreements agreed long before deregulation.
 Some municipal operations were sold off willingly, others struggled to sell their operations which had been loss-making.
-The Market consolidated through the 1990s as companies grew through acquisition, the largest of which was achieved by Grampian Regional Transport - a former municipal bus operator which was willingly sold by Grampian Regional Council - which rebranded as FirstGroup.
+The market consolidated through the 1990s as companies grew through acquisition.
+The largest of which these was achieved by Grampian Regional Transport, a former municipal bus operator which was willingly sold by Grampian Regional Council, which rebranded as FirstGroup.

 Only 12 operations remain in public ownership, the largest being Lothian Buses in Edinburgh.

-As of 2010, the big five operators, Arriva, First, Go-Ahead, National Express, and Stagecoach, controlled 70% of the market.
-With the sale of Arriva to Deutsche Bahn and Abellio, ComfortDelGro, Transdev and Veolia Transport also owning operations, 24% of operators were in foreign ownership in 2010.
-This has increased with RATP Group and Transit Systems having since entered the market.
+As of 2010, the big five operators – Arriva, First, Go-Ahead, National Express, and Stagecoach – controlled 70% of the market.
+With the sale of Arriva to Deutsche Bahn and Abellio, ComfortDelGro, Transdev, and Veolia Transport also owning operations, 24% of operators were in foreign ownership in 2010.
+This has increased with RATP Group and Transit Systems having since entered the market, alongside the sale of the Stagecoach Group to the DWS Group.

 Edinburgh's Lothian Buses was not privatised as Lothian Regional Council successfully resisted selling the company off.
 An 18% share of Nottingham City Transport was sold to Transdev in 2000, but the council has retained 82% of the equity in the company.

 Criticism

 Opposers have claimed that since deregulation and privatisation, passenger numbers of UK buses have declined, fare costs have "skyrocketed", and services have become unreliable.
-Many local authorities have reduced their spend on socially-necessary bus services, lowered their reimbursement rates for Concessionary Pass holders, neglected bus priority enforcement, provided abundant cheap car parking, and have failed to ensure new housing developments are conducive to bus operation.
+Many local authorities have reduced their spending on socially-necessary bus services, lowered their reimbursement rates for concessionary pass holders, neglected bus priority enforcement, provided abundant cheap car parking, and have failed to ensure new housing developments are conducive to bus operation.